 Learning to thrive in the new millennium

 Technological progress is moving at a breathtaking speed.
 It’s hard to think that 30 years ago, personal computers were not something you could find in any household, and now it’s becoming harder and harder to find a person in the developed or even the developing world who doesn’t have a smartphone.
-We have all of the world’s information at our fingertips and we’re globally connected in ways that were unimaginable still a few decades ago.
+We have all of the world’s information at our fingertips and we’re globally connected in ways that were unimaginable till a few decades ago.

 Experts say that we’re now in the middle of a Fourth Industrial Revolution that will fundamentally alter the way we live, work, and relate to one another.
 As time goes by, technological advancements in robotics and Artificial Intelligence will make more and more jobs disappear, while also creating many new ones that we yet cannot even imagine.